 Who doesn’t love some good, old-fashioned Romulan intrigue?
 Fontana explored not only Romulan culture but the ongoing battle between the Federation and the Romulans in “The Enterprise Incident,” with a special twist.
 The commander who is in charge of the Romulan vessel is a woman and a kickass commander at that!
 This episode marked the first time a woman was in command of a starship, setting the ground for future female commanders from all parts of the Star Trek universe.

 As per usual, Fontana tackles sci-fi grandeur with emotional intimacy.
 We get Kirk disguising himself as a Romulan to steal information as Spock romances the Romulan commander, giving us plenty of emotional drama amidst the intrigue that keeps us glued to our screens.

 From Star Trek: The Animated Series, “Yesteryear” saw Spock travel through time to save his younger self from dying, thereby preventing an alternate timeline where he was never the first officer of the Enterprise due to his untimely death.
 Fontana took viewers back to the famed planet of the time vortex, where “City On the Edge Of Forever” took place, to allow Spock to revisit his past and ultimately save himself.

-We get a look at Spock’s youth in the episode, as well as the steps that he would take to become the Starfleet officer we know from TOS.
-Again, even with timeline shattering stakes, Fontana manages to highlight the personal drama.
+We get a look at Spock’s youth in the episode, as well as the steps that he would take to become the Starfleet officer we know from Star Trek: The Original Series.
+Again, even with timeline-shattering stakes, Fontana manages to highlight the personal drama.
 We want to know about how Spock will save himself and the path his younger self travels to become the character we’re familiar with.
 This episode is a fun ride for Spock fans.